ucll-programming/course-material/exercises/arithmetic/assignment-middle.en.md

 # Assignment

 :::TASK
-Write a function `middle(a, b, c)` that returns the "middle" element, i.e., the element that is neither the highest nor the lowest.
+Write a function `middle(a, b, c)` that returns the "middle" element, i.e., if the list was to be sorted, the one that would be in the middle.
 :::

 :::USAGE